ArmelRandy/Self-instruct/README.md

 pip install benepar
 pip install plotly
 ```
 Now, it is possible to run the notebook `instruction_visualize.ipynb`.
-We also provide `dataset_to_hub.ipynb` in order to push the genrated dataset to the hub.
+We also provide `dataset_to_hub.ipynb` in order to push the generated dataset to the hub.

 # Fine-Tuning

 Now that the dataset is available, we can fine-tune our favorite text/code LLM to make it follow instructions.
 Our choice is naturally towards StarCoder.
 This [repository](https://github.com/bigcode-project/starcoder) gives a comprehensive method that can be used to fine-tune starcoder on any instruction dataset available on the hub.